Educational assessment: Controversy

-Concerns over how best to apply assessment practices across public school systems have largely focused on questions about the use of high-stakes testing and standardized tests, often used to gauge student progress, teacher quality, and school-, district-, or statewide educational success.
+Concerns over how best to apply assessment practices across public school systems have largely focused on the use of high-stakes and standardized tests, often used to gauge student progress, teacher quality, and school-, district-, or statewide educational success.

 No Child Left Behind

-For most researchers and practitioners, the question is not whether tests should be administered at all—there is a general consensus that, when administered in useful ways, tests can offer useful information about student progress and curriculum implementation, as well as offering formative uses for learners.
+For most researchers and practitioners, the question is not whether tests should be administered at all; there is a consensus that, when administered in useful ways, tests can provide information about student progress and curriculum implementation, as well as serve formative purposes for learners.
 The real issue, then, is whether testing practices as currently implemented can provide these services for educators and students.

 President Bush signed the No Child Left Behind Act (NCLB) on January 8, 2002.
 The NCLB Act reauthorized the Elementary and Secondary Education Act (ESEA) of 1965.
 President Johnson signed the ESEA to help fight the War on Poverty and helped fund elementary and secondary schools.
 President Johnson's goal was to emphasize equal access to education and establish high standards and accountability.
 The NCLB Act required states to develop assessments in basic skills.
-To receive federal school funding, states had to give these assessments to all students at select grade level.
+To receive federal school funding, states had to give these assessments to all students at select grade levels.

 In the U.S., the No Child Left Behind Act mandates standardized testing nationwide.
-These tests align with state curriculum and link teacher, student, district, and state accountability to the results of these tests.
+These tests align with the state curriculum and link teacher, student, district, and state accountability to their results.
 Proponents of NCLB argue that it offers a tangible method of gauging educational success, holding teachers and schools accountable for failing scores, and closing the achievement gap across class and ethnicity.

-Opponents of standardized testing dispute these claims, arguing that holding educators accountable for test results leads to the practice of "teaching to the test."
+Opponents of standardized testing dispute these claims, arguing that holding educators accountable for test results leads to "teaching to the test."
 Additionally, many argue that the focus on standardized testing encourages teachers to equip students with a narrow set of skills that enhance test performance without actually fostering a deeper understanding of subject matter or key principles within a knowledge domain.